-Pay & piece rates
+Pay and piece rates

 Avoid costly mistakes – use the information and resources on this page to get wages right.